joshSawYou/CIS255_Vehicle/src/ReadMe.md

 Source Code Explanation:
 We do not have source yet.
 But I would imagine it would pull from some sort of vehicle database.
+I believe the classes in my source code will be vehicle, make, model, and type.
+Explanation of the relationships between them are in the class diagram UML explanation below.

 Folder Structure(s):

-Java SDK Version,
+Java SDK Version:

 IDE: I used JGrasp.
 The specific version was jGRASP version 2.0.6_11 Beta 5.